How to spend 48 hours in Prague

 - Fancy a weekend in Prague?
 Check out cheap flights to Prague.

 - Buy a Prague City Card.
 It’s good value for money.
 You’ll be able to use all public transport for free and get free entrance to a lot of famous attractions in Prague.
+There is a card available for two days, perfect for your 48 hours in Prague.

 - Where to stay in Prague?
 Whatever your budget is, there’s a great place to be found for you in Prague.
 There are some excellent stylish budget options, like Sophie’s and Mosaic House.
 But even more luxurious options won’t set you back much, Motel One and Hotel Sax are great hotels and offer rooms for less than €80 per night.